-Nathan Stebbins is an associate at Flagship Pioneering, where he works as part of a team of entrepreneurial scientists to conceive, create, resource and grow first-in-class, first-in-category scientific ventures.
+Nathan Stebbins is a senior associate at Flagship Pioneering, where he works as part of a team of entrepreneurial scientists to conceive, create, resource and grow first-in-class, first-in-category scientific ventures.
 He joined after completing the firm's Fellows Program.

 Prior to joining Flagship, Nathan received his Ph.D. in biological engineering from MIT.
 He completed his graduate research in Professor Ram Sasisekharan’s lab where he studied the biological role of cell surface sugars in disease.
 Nathan’s thesis research spanned many diverse areas including: identifying and characterizing new therapeutic targets in breast cancer; discovering mutations in avian influenza that lead to human-to-human transmission; and development of therapeutics derived from complex, natural products.
 His work resulted in multiple patents and publications.